ImperialCollegeLondon/covid19model/docker/README.md

 -u)` and `$(id -g)` ensure that all model output files will be owned by the current user instead of root.

-For Windows, from the root directory of the project run the command:
+If using Powershell on Windows, from the root directory of the project run the
+command:
 ```
 docker run --rm -it -v ${pwd}:/var/model covid19model:latest 0 0
 ```